wimhugo/openrel/docs/a_considerations.md

 The following forces shaped the overall design of the OpenREL platform:

 ### 1.1 Open Standards Alignment
-OpenREL is designed around ODRL (Open Digital Rights Language) as the canonical policy model.
-All policies, actions, and constraints follow ODRL vocabulary and structure.
-This allows interoperability with other rights management systems and ensures policies are machine-readable.
+OpenREL is designed around ODRL as the foundational policy model, but intentionally extends it.
+While ODRL focuses on creator (IP) rights, OpenREL incorporates additional concerns—such as the rights of data subjects, privacy legislation, and ethical considerations—that ODRL cannot capture in its native form.
+By extending actions and constraints, OpenREL ensures that these broader governance requirements remain machine-readable and interoperable.

 ### 1.2 GitHub as the Single Source of Truth
 Rather than a proprietary database for policy content, OpenREL uses a GitHub repository as its data backbone.
 JSON files in a configurable folder are the authoritative source for policies, actions, constraints, scenarios, agents, and vocabulary terms.
 This provides: